donkjr/Dk-DK-COPIER-REPO/README.md

 ### **Manual Mode:**
 - Pressing the Run button while the Auto/Man switch is in the MAN postion will cause the controller to enter the MAN capture mode.
 - The contoller will execute one capture cycle for every press of the RUN button.
-- in this mode it is the operators responsibility to postion the slide tray as needed to access the desired slide(s).
+- In this mode it is the operators responsibility to postion the slide tray as needed to access the desired slide(s).
 - Switching the AUTO/MAN sw to AUTO while in the MAN mode will exit the Man mode.

 ## **CONTROL PANEL DESCRIPTIONS**